kaiiiz/hexo-theme-book/README.md

 ## ⚠ Notice

 > WARNING: this project is no longer maintained, and may have bugs and security issues.
 Feel free to fork and modify it yourself if you like it.
-Also check out [Useful Forks](https://useful-forks.github.io/?repo=kaiiiz/hexo-theme-book) to find the same theme maintained by other developers.
+To find the same theme maintained by other developers, check out [Useful Forks](https://useful-forks.github.io/?repo=kaiiiz/hexo-theme-book).

 ## 💿 Installation